Skip to main content

 How much income do I need for the Malaysia digital nomad visa?

-The DE Rantau Nomad Pass requires approximately 24,000 USD annual (about $24,000 per month in USD equivalent).
-This threshold is set by Malaysia's government and is updated periodically — always verify the current figure with the official source before applying.
-Income must typically be demonstrated with 3-12 months of bank statements or pay stubs, depending on the consulate.
+The DE Rantau Nomad Pass asks for roughly 24,000 USD annual (about $24,000 per month in USD).
+Malaysia's government reviews this number periodically, so always confirm it with the official source before applying.
+You will usually need to prove the income with 3-12 months of bank statements or pay stubs, depending on which consulate you work with.

 How long can I stay in Malaysia on this visa?

 Duration: 1 year initial, renewable once for 12 additional months (2 years total).
-This visa does not count toward permanent residency; it is a dedicated remote worker route with defined time limits.
+This is a dedicated remote worker route with fixed time limits; it does not count toward permanent residency.

 Do I have to pay Malaysia income tax as a digital nomad?

-Malaysia operates a territorial tax system: only Malaysia-source income is taxed for most individuals.
-Foreign-source income remitted to Malaysia by a DE Rantau pass holder is generally exempt from Malaysian tax through at least 2026 (under an extension of the Finance Act 2021 transitional rules).
-Residents (182+ days) who receive foreign-source employment income benefit from this territorial approach.
-Malaysia-source income is taxed at 0-30% progressive.
+Malaysia runs a territorial tax system: for most individuals, only Malaysia-source income is taxed.
+Foreign-source income remitted to Malaysia by a DE Rantau pass holder is generally exempt from Malaysian tax through at least 2026, under an extension of the Finance Act 2021 transitional rules.
+Residents (182+ days) with foreign-source employment income benefit most from this setup.
+Malaysia-source income is taxed progressively at 0-30%.

 Can I bring my family on the Malaysia nomad visa?